 Doctors at Washington University in St. Louis School of Medicine suggest that it must be the hip ligaments and tendons.
-They write: “surgical management for hip disorders should preserve the soft tissue constraints (the hips and ligaments) in the hip when possible to maintain normal hip biomechanics.”(3)
+They write: “surgical management for hip disorders should preserve the soft tissue constraints (the hips and ligaments) in the hip when possible to maintain normal hip biomechanics.”(21)

-This has lead to the popularity of tissue-preserving minimally invasive surgical approaches to the hip that may allow early short-term recovery, achieve hip joint stability, minimize muscle strength loss from surgery, spare the peri-articular soft tissues, and allow unrestricted motion in the long term, as described in research by surgeons at San Luca Hospital in Italy.
-(4)
+This has led to the popularity of tissue-preserving minimally invasive surgical approaches to the hip that may allow early short-term recovery, achieve hip joint stability, minimize muscle strength loss from surgery, spare the peri-articular soft tissues, and allow unrestricted motion in the long term, as described in research by surgeons at San Luca Hospital in Italy.
+(22)